DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>There is a splintered door in the north wall, and a staircase in the south wall that plunges into darkness.
 The sounds of distant screams echo from the space below.</p>
 </div>

 A player who looks out of the window perceives nothing but an endless, blood-red void.
+(The door the players entered from still leads back into the guest suite closet.)

 The corpse is clad in a guard’s chain-mail armor.
 His snapped wooden spear lies discarded on the stones beneath the table not far away.
 A player who inspects the corpse can discern that his throat was torn open.
 A successful DC 14 Wisdom (Medicine) check reveals that the man’s flesh was ripped by long, elegant claws.